 NEW DENTAL FILLINGS

-Researchers from OHSU School of Dentistry in Portland, Oregon have designed a new material which they report to be twice likely to withstand breakage than a standard filling.
+Researchers from OHSU School of Dentistry in Portland, Oregon have designed a new material which they report to be twice likely to withstand breakage when compared to a standard filling.
 The researchers say they also developed an adhesive to keep fillings in place which is 30 percent stronger than current adhesive materials.

 The study was published in Scientific Reports and Dental Materials.
 One of the authors of the study said the new filling will prevent long-term problems and less frequent dentist visits.